dotnet/project-system/docs/up-to-date-check.md

 If you do not wish to use the fast up-to-date check, preferring to always call MSBuild, you can disable it by either:

-- Unchecking "Don't call MSBuild if a project appears to be up to date" (shown above), or
+- unchecking "Don't call MSBuild if a project appears to be up to date" (shown above), or
-- Adding property `<DisableFastUpToDateCheck>True</DisableFastUpToDateCheck>` to your project
+- adding property `<DisableFastUpToDateCheck>True</DisableFastUpToDateCheck>` to your project.

 Note that in both cases this only disables Visual Studio's up-to-date check.
 MSBuild will still perform its own determination as to whether the project should be rebuilt.